From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Who Holds the Leash

-The architecture has come a long way from five tmux panes — sandboxes, agent teams, work and merge queues, the Witness monitor, chat interfaces, explicit governance.
-But all of it serves the one principle I started with: humans stay in control while Claude agents do the work, and the means of staying in control has to scale with the team, not just with one developer who can hold the whole picture in his head.
+Sandboxes, agent teams, work and merge queues, the Witness monitor, chat interfaces, explicit governance -- all of it serves the one principle I started with: humans stay in control while Claude agents do the work, and the means of staying in control has to scale with the team, not just with one developer who can hold the whole picture in his head.

-The tmux chaos of three months ago feels like ancient history.
-But the question it raised — who's watching the agents? — only gets more urgent as the agents multiply.
-That's the question I'd keep asking long after the dashboard stops feeling new: not whether the agents can do the work, but whether anyone is still in a position to catch it when they quietly don't.
+The tmux chaos of three months ago feels like ancient history, but the question it raised only gets more urgent as the agents multiply: not whether they can do the work, but whether anyone is still in a position to catch it when they quietly don't.

 Series Navigation